 - ¼ teaspoon freshly ground pepper

-- scant ¼ teaspoon nutmeg, freshly ground if possible
+- scant ¼ teaspoon nutmeg freshly ground if possible

 - 1 tablespoon corn flour corn flour is also known as corn starch

 - 1 tablespoon water

 - Heat 1 tablespoon of the butter in a thick bottomed casserole (with a lid) on the stove top.
 Sauté the onion and mushrooms for a minute or two.
 Grate in the garlic and add the chopped bacon.
 Continue to sauté for three to four minutes.
 Stir in the balsamic vinegar and cook for a moment or two.
 Remove the onion, mushrooms and bacon from the pan and set aside to keep warm.